Health Services

 Crime Statistics

 In compliance with New York State Education Law Article 129-A, and the Clery Act, crime statistics for the Barnard College campus for the last three calendar years are filed annually with the United States Department of Education and are available for review on their website and on the Barnard College website.
 In addition, the Advisory Committee on Campus Security will provide, upon request, the Annual Security Report or campus crime statistics as reported to the United States Department of Education.
-Requests can be made by contacting the Executive Director(s) of the Department at 212-854-3362 or via email to CARESTeam@barnard.edu.
+Requests can be made by contacting the Department at 212-854-3362 or via email to CARESTeam@barnard.edu.